LoopDAO/rostra-app/README.md

 ## Roadmap(Simple yet powerful)
 Get the status of these features from https://github.com/orgs/LoopDAO/projects/1/views/1

+- Support to send nft to multiple addresses
 - Unipass support
 - Support to update NFT info
 	- name